The Consequences of Littering and Fly-tipping

 Let’s fully utilise social media for outreach, support community clean-ups, and ensure multilingual messages reach all audiences.
 Together, through responsible waste disposal and a united effort, we can transform spaces filled with litter into vibrant environments that benefit both people and wildlife.

 It is time for action.
 We must take personal responsibility for our waste and inspire others to do the same.
-By working together, we can combat litter and fly-tipping in our communities and ensure a healthier environment for future generations.
+By working together, we can combat litter and fly-tipping in our communities, ensuring a healthier environment for future generations.
 Let’s all strive to be the change we wish to see in the world for ourselves and the health of the planet.